18F/unit-testing-node/_pages/components/slack-client.md

   };
 ```

-We'll use the `createServer` helper function to create a new test server for
+We'll use the `setResponse` helper function to set up the `slackApiServer`
-each test and set up its state.
-Note the `slackClient.port` assignment in
+state specific to each test case.
+Note the updated assignment to
+`config.slackApiBaseUrl` using `slackClient.address` in `beforeEach`.
+This
-`createServer`.
-This completes the loop of using a system-chosen port for our
+completes the loop of using a system-chosen port for our tests to avoid
-tests to avoid flakiness.
-We also make sure to call `slackApiServer.close()`
+flakiness.
+We also make sure to call `slackApiServer.close()` in `after`
-in `afterEach` as a matter of good test hygiene.
+and reset `slackApiServer.urlsToResponses` in `afterEach` as a matter of good
+test hygiene.

 ## Setting the `HUBOT_SLACK_TOKEN` environment variable